 - Application Deadline: May 31, 2018

 - Course Level: Scholarship is available for DIT’s full time, taught Masters (Level 9) programme.

 - Study Subject: Scholarship is awarded at four Colleges (Arts & Tourism, Business, Engineering & Built Environment and Sciences & Health).

-- Award: The scholarship will cover the awarded amount against one year of tuition fees
+- Scholarship Award: The scholarship will cover the awarded amount against one year of tuition fees

-- Number of Awards: 60 opportunities are available.
+- Number of Scholarships: 60 scholarships are available.

 - Nationality: Around the world

 - Scholarship can be taken in Ireland

 - Eligible Countries: Excellent candidates from around the world are eligible to apply for these scholarships.
 The scholarships are open to applicants from any non-EEA/EU countries.
 The university is encouraging the applicants from the following countries to ensure a more diversified student population:Brazil (applicants must have completed a year of study in any Irish higher education institution under the Sciences without Borders programme), China (including Hong Kong and Macau), India, Indonesia, Japan, Kazakhstan, Republic of Korea, Malaysia, Mexico, Pakistan, Russia, Thailand, United States of America, Vietnam.

 - Entrance Requirements: The following criteria must be met in order for applicants to be eligible for the scholarship:The Scholarship Programme aims to attract excellent candidates to the taught Masters programmes and encourage early application

 - Scholarships are only available for full-time taught Masters programmes

 - Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to DIT Level 9 programmes

 - Applicants must have an IELTS (or equivalent) level at a minimum of 0.5 above the published entry level for the programme of their choice.